allhelptalk/allhelptalk.github.iof/README.md

 # TalkOnline
->this is shit! do not see is.
+>this is shit! do not see it.